UMM-CSci-3601-S17/digital-display-garden-iteration-4-dorfner-v2/LABTASKS.md

 - Re-implement the ToDo API, this time pulling data from MongoDB rather than from a flat JSON file.
+- When displaying the ToDos in your Angular front-end, make thoughtful decisions about whether work like filtering should be done in Angular or via database queries.
+It would be reasonable, for example, to have the database filter out all the ToDos belonging to a single user, but let Angular filter by category or status.

-### Summary Information About ToDos - 3 Meta 5 Me
+### Summary Information About ToDos

-- Implement an API which provides summary information about a group of ToDos in the following format:
+To see an example of using the database and the server to do some useful work (instead of having everything happen in Angular), implement an API endpoint `/api/todoSummary` which provides summary information about a group of ToDos in the following format:

 ````